jasongaylord/JasonGaylord.com/_posts/2009/04/2009-04-28-technology-related-posts-1.md

 <small>Edition: #1</small>

-I’m going to try to put together a list of links I grab and post them to intermittent blog posts.
-I’d like to do a post like this once a day or at the very least once a week, but let’s see where things go. :) Anyway, here’s the first batch of links summarized by technology.
+I'm going to try to put together a list of links I grab and post them to intermittent blog posts.
+I'd like to do a post like this once a day or at the very least once a week, but let's see where things go. :) Anyway, here's the first batch of links summarized by technology.
 Some of these may be a couple of weeks old, so please bare with me as the first list is quite lengthy.
-I’ll also add in recently released books, software releases and updates, and upcoming technology events.
+I'll also add in recently released books, software releases and updates, and upcoming technology events.

 > If you are looking to follow this series, be sure to subscribe to my RSS feed at [http://feeds.jasongaylord.com/JasonNGaylord](http://feeds.jasongaylord.com/JasonNGaylord "http://feeds.jasongaylord.com/JasonNGaylord") or my [Twitter](http://twitter.com/jgaylord) account at [http://twitter.com/jgaylord](http://twitter.com/jgaylord).